Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 ### Change the viewport

 Change the viewport to adjust the view of the dashboard to the currently used device.
-The viewport is saved for a single dashboard.
-So you can create dashboards with different viewports.
+The viewport is saved for a single dashboard, so you can create dashboards with different viewports.

 #### Prerequisites